pkaig/Rotorflight-Docs/docs/Tutorial-Setup/Status.md

 ![Status Tab](./img/status-arming.png)

-* **Enable Arming:** Use thr switch to enable arming while the configurator is connected.
+* **Enable Arming:** Use this switch to enable arming while the configurator is connected.

 :::caution
 With the arming enabled, the motor can spoolup when the throttle is released.